mallorca turistas

 Museum Sa Bassa Blanca

-The Sa Bassa Blanca Museum fuses art, nature and architecture in a harmonious setting.
-With its design of white walls, vaults and traditional domes, surrounded by gardens and fountains, it offers a multi-sensory experience.
+Sa Bassa Blanca Museum fuses art, nature and architecture in a harmonious setting.
+With its white-walled design, traditional vaults and domes, surrounded by gardens and fountains, it offers a multi-sensory experience.

-Highlights include its 15th century Mudejar coffered ceiling, declared an Asset of Cultural Interest, and its rose garden designed by Yannick Vu, with more than a hundred varieties of old and English roses.
-The viewpoint perfectly combines art and nature where you can enjoy a panoramic view of the bay of Alcudia.
+Highlights include its 15th century Mudejar coffered ceiling, which was declared an Asset of Cultural Interest, and its rose garden designed by Yannick Vu, with more than a hundred varieties of Old and English roses.
+The museum also has a viewpoint that offers a perfect combination of art and nature, where you can enjoy a panoramic view of Alcúdia Bay.

-Inside the main building of the Sa Bassa Blanca Museum, designed by the Egyptian architect Hassan Fathy, visitors can enjoy a collection of modern and contemporary art.
+Inside the main building of Sa Bassa Blanca Museum, which was designed by the Egyptian architect Hassan Fathy, visitors can enjoy a collection of Modern and Contemporary art.

-Inside an old cistern adapted for exhibitions is one of the most original collections in Europe known as Nins.
-It consists of more than 150 portraits of children from various countries from the 16th to the 19th century and shows the evolution of the costumes, accessories, toys and other elements of everyday life of these children.
+Inside of an old cistern that has now been adapted for exhibitions, we find one of the most original art collections in Europe known as Nins.
+It consists of more than 150 portraits of children from different countries dating from the 16th to the 19th century.
+This collection shows the evolution of the costumes, accessories, toys and other elements of these children’s everyday life.

-The Foundation has a Zoological Park with large granite works created by Ben Jakober and Yannick Vu, located in the gardens surrounding the museum.
-The sculpture park recreates animals inspired by archaeological pieces from around the world.
+The Foundation also exhibits a zoological sculpture park made of large granite works representing animals located in the gardens surrounding the museum.
+The sculpture park recreates animals inspired by archaeological pieces from all over the world.

-Finally, the SoKraTES space challenges traditional museographic concepts, exhibiting contemporary works alongside curious objects such as a Woolly Rhinoceros from the Upper Pleistocene, ritual masks from Nepal or Tibet, contemporary paintings and a curtain of 10,000 Swaroski crystals among other works.
+Finally, the SoKraTES Space challenges traditional museographic concepts, exhibiting contemporary works alongside curious objects such as Woolly Rhinoceros from the Upper Pleistocene, ritual masks from Nepal or Tibet, contemporary paintings and a curtain made of 10,000 Swaroski crystals among other works.

-In addition, the museum has different activities to bring art and nature closer to all kinds of public.
-And a café with a unique charm that invites you to have a delicious brunch for breakfast.
+In addition, the Museum offers different activities whose aim is to bring art and nature closer to audiences of all ages.
+Plus, there’s also a café with a unique charm that invites you to have a delicious brunch after contemplating exbihition.

-Don’t hesitate to enjoy this unique experience in Alcudia.
-Find your accommodation in Ideal Property Mallorca and immerse yourself in a holiday full of sun, beach and culture.
+Don’t hesitate to enjoy this unique experience in Alcúdia.
+Find your accommodation in Ideal Property Mallorca and immerse yourself in a holiday full of sunbathing, beach days and cultural activities.

 Museo Sa Bassa Blanca